Dedicated Clarksville Alimony Attorneys Ready To Help You

 Unfortunately, many divorce law firms do not fully understand the intricacies of the different types of alimony, and as a result, their clients may suffer significant financial loss.
 Such errors are often not discovered until the former spouse attempts to modify or terminate the alimony obligation.

-Modifications of alimony capable of being modified may be granted only upon a showing of a substantial material change in circumstances since entry of the original support order.
+Modifications of alimony capable of being modified may be granted only upon a showing of a substantial material change in circumstances since the entry of the original support order.
 Such circumstances must have not been foreseeable, anticipated nor within the contemplation of the parties at the time of the entry of the divorce decree.
 To be considered “substantial” Tennessee law requires the change must significantly affect either the obligor’s ability to pay or the obligee’s need for support.